-Single Sign On (SSO, not to be confused with Jetpack SSO) is possible for clients using any identity provider (IdP) that supports SAML (or Security Assertion Markup Language).
-We do not support other SSO technologies at this time.
-We also cannot install any middleware required in some Shibboleth configurations.
+Single Sign On (SSO, not to be confused with Jetpack SSO) is possible for VIP sites using any identity provider (IdP) that supports Security Assertion Markup Language (SAML).
+VIP does not support other SSO technologies at this time, and cannot install any middleware required in some Shibboleth configurations.
 Most IdP’s can support SAML.

-SAML IdP’s require you to register the VIP Go application as a service provider.
-They have different ways of approaching this but the purpose is to:
+SAML IdPs require that the VIP application is registered as a service provider.
+SAML IdPs have different ways of approaching this but the purpose is to:

 - Set up the application as a legitimate service provider

-- Tell the IdP where and how to communicate with your VIP Go application
+- Tell the IdP where and how to communicate with the VIP application

-Here’s the documentation for creating custom applications on most major IdP’s:
+Documentation for creating custom applications for some common IdP’s:

 - The ACS location, usually

 Once the SAML application is created, the IdP will provide the following: